How to Convert PDF Table to Excel

 Some tools don't explain what they do with your files.
 They might store, analyze, or use them for training AI models.
 That’s a risk you don’t want to take.
 Choose converters with a clear no-storage policy and check if they mention file deletion within a set time.

-Getting a clean, usable Excel file from your bank statement PDF isn’t just about the tool—it’s also about how you use it.
+Getting a clean, usable Excel file from your PDF isn’t just about the tool—it’s also about how you use it.
 Follow these tips to avoid common mistakes:

 Use High-Quality PDF Files